atallah-lab/neoplastic-evolution/README.md

     + 'endless' - run the simulation until manually terminated, saving the results at each timestep

 #### L1-cellpop.ipynb
-* Interactive notebook version of the L1-cellpop.r script
+* Notebook version of the L1-cellpop.r script, for development

 #### gen-sim.r
 * Script for simulating retrotransposition of L1 elements in a single genome